isunix/isunix.github.com/source/_posts/2014-07-24-a-typical-perl-program.markdown

 ```

-I list this program here, because We can learn how to use chomp, $_, <>, until, next, eq, ==, next, substr, FILEHANDLE all these import concepts in perl programming in one script.
+I list this program here, because We can learn how to use chomp, length, $_, <>, until, next, eq, ==, next, substr, FILEHANDLE, string concatenation, how to tell if it is a word and so on, all these import concepts in perl programming in one script.